 Facts at a Glance

-- National Government Services serves nearly 24 million People with Medicare in 18 states and 5 U.S. Territories.
-National Government Services serves 250 members of Congress.
+National Government Services serves over 25.6 million People with Medicare in 23 states and 5 U.S. Territories.
+National Government Services serves 276 members of Congress.

-- National Government Services administers the Medicare Part A (hospital insurance) contract for the states of Connecticut, Illinois, New York, and Wisconsin serving nearly 2,500 Part A providers of service.
+National Government Services administers the Medicare Part A (hospital insurance) contract for the states of Connecticut, Illinois, Maine, Massachusetts, Minnesota, New Hampshire, New York, Rhode Island, Vermont, and Wisconsin serving nearly 4,500 Part A providers of service.

-- National Government Services administers the Medicare home health and hospice contract for the states of Alaska, Arizona, California, Hawaii, Idaho, Michigan, Minnesota, Nevada, New Jersey, New York, Oregon, Washington, Wisconsin, and the U.S. Territories of American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and U.S. Virgin Islands serving over 4,000 home health and hospice providers of service.
+National Government Services administers the Medicare home health and hospice contract for the states of Alaska, Arizona, California, Connecticut, Hawaii, Idaho, Maine, Massachusetts, Michigan, Minnesota, Nevada, New Hampshire, New Jersey, New York, Oregon, Rhode Island, Vermont, Washington, Wisconsin, and the U.S. Territories of American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and U.S. Virgin Islands serving nearly 4,500 home health and hospice providers of service.

-- National Government Services administers the Medicare Part B (medical insurance) contract for the states of Connecticut and New York serving nearly 197,000 Part B physicians and providers of service.
+National Government Services administers the Medicare Part B (medical insurance) contract for the states of Connecticut, Illinois, Maine, Massachusetts, Minnesota, New Hampshire, New York, Rhode Island, Vermont, and Wisconsin serving nearly 400,000 Part B physicians and providers of service.